Nood24/MIDI-Real-Time/README.md

 This project aims to use the MIDI signal from the playing of a single accordion to produce the sound of a full ceilidh band.

 The system is made up of a Rasperry Pi 3B+ with a normal monitor and keyboard.
 The keyboard and monitor allow the the system to be controlled the pi provides the procesing of the accordion MIDI signal into an AUX output of a full ceilidh band.
+An overview of the system software is shown in the UML at the bottom of this README.

 You can get up this system on a Raspberry Pi or Ubuntu computer.
 A list of project dependancies is kept at the bottom of this README which aims to help you set up you're environment and get started.